Program Director's Message

 - Generous house staff benefits, including heavily subsidized housing and three complimentary meals per day

-This is a two-year integrated fellowship, sponsored by Winthrop.
-Each fellow serves as the primary physician under supervision for inpatients admitted to the Rheumatology Service at Winthrop, and has responsibility for approximately 250 consults over the course of the year.
+This is a two-year integrated fellowship, sponsored by NYU Winthrop.
+Each fellow serves as the primary physician under supervision for inpatients admitted to the Rheumatology Service at NYU Winthrop, and has responsibility for approximately 250 consults over the course of the year.
 In addition, fellows supervise the management and treatment of inpatients and perform consultations at Nassau University Medical Center.
-Fellows attend clinics at both Winthrop and Nassau University Medical Center, where it is expected, that under supervision, they will assume responsibility for all aspects of patient care.
+Fellows attend clinics at both NYU Winthrop and Nassau University Medical Center, where it is expected, that under supervision, they will assume responsibility for all aspects of patient care.

 Rotations in pediatric rheumatology at Schneider Children's Hospital (Long Island Jewish Medical Center) and in geriatric rheumatology at United Presbyterian Residence round out the spectrum of disorders seen by the fellow.
 The didactic program includes Grand Rounds lectures, Journal Club, imaging conference, core basic science lectures and rehabilitation conference.
 Clinical and bench research projects are chosen in consultation with the faculty.